SzylekPL/OrmCodeGenerator/README.md

 public IEnumerable<T> GetEnumerableOf<T>();
 public async IAsyncEnumerable<T> GetAsyncEnumerableOf<T>(CancellationToken token = default);
 ```
+## Non-standard database providers
+Constraining database readable types to ones supported by `DbDataReader` would make the library very limiting.
+For this reason, both `DbSourceMapperAttribute` and consumer methods expose an optional `TCommand` generic parameter, which is used to determine what types are readable by the `DbDataReader` derivate returned by the provided command type.
+This attribute variant can be used many times on the same type to enable support for multiple database providers.
 ## Features
 - Works during compilation, no runtime penalties.
 - NativeAOT-friendly.